Brand development that increases sales velocity, guaranteed.

 • Bold Logo Changes Can Pay Off: As seen with KIA’s redesign, a dramatic logo change can capture attention and signal a bold commitment to change.
 It indicates that a new logo can be a powerful symbol of transformation.

 • Consistency is Key: Chobani’s shift from yogurt to “Food-focused wellness” involved a new mission, product changes, and advertising alignment.
-It means consistency in messaging, products, and advertising strengthens the impact of rebranding.
+Consistency in messaging, products, and advertising strengthens the impact of rebranding.

 • Merge for Mutual Benefit: The Foundation Center and GuideStar merger into Candid showcased how combining strengths can create a stronger brand.
 It means strategic partnerships can enhance your brand’s capabilities and impact.